Virtually torsion-free covers of minimax groups

 We now describe in detail the application of Theorem 1.5 to random walks alluded to above.
 For the statement of the result, we require some notation specific to this matter.
-First, if $f$ and $g$ are functions from the positive real numbers to the nonnegative real numbers, we write $f(t)\succsim g(t)$ whenever there are positive constants $a$ and $b$ such that $f(t)\geq ag(bt)$.
-Also, if $f(t)\succsim g(t)$ and $g(t)\succsim f(t)$, then we write $f(t)\sim g(t)$.
+First, if $f$ and $g$ are functions from the positive integers to the nonnegative real numbers, we write $f(m)\succsim g(m)$ whenever there are positive constants $a$, $b$, and $c$ such that $f(m)\geq ag(bm)$ for $m>c$.
+Also, if $f(m)\succsim g(m)$ and $g(m)\succsim f(m)$, then we write $f(m)\sim g(m)$.

 Suppose that $G$ is a group with a finite symmetric generating set $S$; by {\it symmetric}, we mean that it is closed under inversion.
 Consider the simple random walk on the Cayley graph of $G$ with respect to $S$.
-For any positive integer $t$, let $P_{(G,S)}(2t)$ be the probability of returning to one's starting position after $2t$ steps.
-It is shown in \cite{pittet3} that, for any other finite symmetric generating set $T$, $P_{(G,T)}(2t)\sim P_{(G,S)}(2t)$.
+For any positive integer $m$, let $P_{(G,S)}(2m)$ be the probability of returning to one's starting position after $2m$ steps.
+It is shown in \cite{pittet3} that, for any other finite symmetric generating set $T$, $P_{(G,T)}(2m)\sim P_{(G,S)}(2m)$.